-PERI™ measures the resiliency of 25 metro areas, including Pathfinder’s six western U.S. target markets.
-One-third of the weighting is determined by a 20-year average of employment growth; two-thirds is determined by concentration of employment in three industry sectors seen as resilient and non-resilient.
+PERI™ measures the resiliency of 50 metro areas, including Pathfinder’s six western U.S. target markets.
+One-fifth of the weighting is determined by a 20-year average of employment growth; four-fifths is determined by concentration of employment in three industry sectors seen as resilient and non-resilient.
 The three resilient sectors are high technology, finance and government/defense; the three non-resilient sectors are tourism, capital goods manufacturing and energy/natural resources.
 This component of the index adds a metro area’s proportionate employment from the positive sectors and subtracts the proportionate employment from the negative sectors.
-PERI™ measures the economic resiliency of a metro area compared with the 25-Metro area average (i.e. Austin is 1.78x more resilient than the 25-Metro average).
+PERI™ measures the economic resiliency of a metro area compared with the 50-Metro area average (i.e. Washington D.C is 2.53x more resilient than the 50-Metro average).

 Subscribe to the Pathfinder Report